on-prem/jidoteki-admin-api/README.md

 The HTML and JavaScript files are written in CoffeeScript and Jade, respectively.

-`npm install -g jade coffeescript`
+`npm install -g jade coffeescript minify`

 To compile the HTML, type: `make html`

 To compile the JavaScript, type: `make javascript`

+To minify the JavaScript, type: `make minify`

-To compile both, type: `make ui`
+To do everything at once, type: `make ui`

 # License